hitchc8ck/dcs/missions/campaigns/syria/op_beowulf/mission data/to-do.md

 - add SAM to Aleppo, Jirah
 - add first routes of convoys
 - add atis for airports
+- check if airboss and recovery tanker from moose is better
 - check if used tacans are not double